Australian Government advice for China

 - We advise you to exercise a high degree of caution if travelling to Tibet Autonomous Region.
 You should not attempt to travel to Tibet without permission from the Chinese authorities.
 For details about obtaining a travel permit to Tibet, see Local travel below.

 - We advise you to exercise a high degree of caution if travelling to Xinjiang Uighur Autonomous Region due to its volatile security situation and heightened ethnic tensions.

 - The Chinese authorities have put in place stringent requirements for visa issue.
 You should check with the nearest Embassy or Consulate of China for detailed information well in advance of your intended travel date.

-- You should seek professional legal advice before entering into a contract of any sort in China.
-See Laws for more information.
+- Australians doing business in China should be aware of the risks and potential for legal consequences.
+You should seek professional legal advice before entering into a contract of any sort in China.
+See under Laws for more information.

 - The Chinese government does not recognise dual nationality.
 If you are an Australian/Chinese dual national, you should travel on your Australian passport, obtain a visa for China and present yourself as Australian at all times.
 See Information for dual nationals for more information.

-- The World Health Organization has confirmed human deaths from avian influenza in China.
-See Health issues below for advice to Australians travelling to or residing in China.
+- The World Health Organization has confirmed human deaths from avian influenzas in China.
+See Health section for advice to Australians travelling to or residing in China.